Skip to main content

 How to work with environment variables in Node.js?

-Environment variables are key-value pairs available to a process at runtime, used to configure applications without hardcoding secrets, URLs, or settings into source code.
+Environment variables are key-value pairs passed to a Node.js process at startup, letting you configure apps without hardcoding secrets, ports, or database URLs into source code.

 js